itopaloglu83/Jekyll-Markdown-Cheat-Sheet/index.md

 ---
 layout: default
-title: Markdown Guide
+title: Jekyll-Markdown-Cheat-Sheet
 ---

-# Markdown Guide
+# Jekyll-Markdown-Cheat-Sheet
 {: .no_toc }

-This guide provides a quick overview of all the Markdown syntax elements.
+This cheat sheet provides a quick overview of all the Markdown syntax elements.

 ## Table of contents
 {: .no_toc .text-delta }